 To better illustrate the concept of dynamic multipliers, refer to the sample graph below.
 It demonstrates how the burst multiplier varies depending on the number of received ham messages (x > 0) and spam messages (x < 0):

-component and have more restricted limits.
-Rspamd identifies the following senders as bounce senders:
+component and have stricter limits.
+Rspamd recognizes the following as bounce senders:

 Each bucket is defined by four parameters: